citp/privacy-policy-historical/d/dt/dte/dteenergy.com.md

 top

 **How does the Company protect my personal information?**
 We use industry-standard encryption technologies when transferring personally identifiable information.
 When we transfer certain types of sensitive information such as financial, personal, account, or service information, we redirect visitors to a secure server where all communication between your computer and ours is scrambled into hard to decipher code and then translated back to meaningful communication.
 There are also a number of things you can do to protect your personal information.
-For tips on Web security, please see our [Help file](http://my.dteenergy.com/myAccount/manageAccountHelp.html#security) on Security and Privacy.
+For tips on Web security, please see our FAQ file on [Security and Privacy](http://my.dteenergy.com/otherInformation/faqs/manageAccountOnline.html#q7).

 top

 **What is DTE Energy's policy regarding e-mail?**
-We do not send unsolicited e-mail.
-Registered users of my.dteenergy.com, or of other DTE Energy affiliates' Web sites, may 'opt-in' to receive e-mail from us.
-We do not ask for your personal or account information in an e-mail unless you have contacted us first and we need to clarify your request.
+If you are using online transactional services, such as bill payment or our online job application feature, you may receive e-mails from us specific to your online transactions.
+You may also opt-in to receive our eNewsletters.
+We do not ask for personal or account information in an e-mail unless you have contacted us first and we need to clarify your request.
 If you have any doubt an e-mail is really from us, go to our Web site directly by typing dteenergy.com into your browser window and navigating to the desired page.
-For more tips on Web security, please see our [Help file](http://my.dteenergy.com/myAccount/manageAccountHelp.html#security) on Security and Privacy.
+For more tips on Web security, please see our FAQ file on [Security and Privacy](http://my.dteenergy.com/otherInformation/faqs/manageAccountOnline.html#q7).
 We encourage you to report suspicious e-mail by forwarding the message to spoof@dteenergy.com.

 top